-When: 1st Sunday in February (the Festival Sunday of the St. Kilda Festival)
+When: 1st Sunday in February (Festival Sunday of the St. Kilda Festival)

-Agenda: Pulling the chariot to Luna Park and back (with chanting, dancing and distribution of treats), Vedic Village in Catani Gardens, including a stage programs (dance, music, drama, children’s plays), vegetarian eat-in or take-away.
+Agenda: pulling the chariot from Cleve Gardens to Luna Park and back to Catani Gardens (with chanting, dancing and distribution of treats); Vegetarian/Vegan Food Festival in Catani Gardens, including stage programs (dance, music, drama, children’s plays), and vegan/vegetarian eat-in or take-away.

-The Ratha-yatra, the Festival of the Chariots, is perhaps the oldest continuously celebrated spiritual festival in the world.
+Ratha-yatra, the Festival of the Chariots, is the oldest continuously celebrated spiritual festival in the world.

-As far back as human records and memory extend – to the delight of millions of joyous pilgrims – the splendidly decorated chariots of Lord Jagannatha have rolled each summer in the town of Puri (on the Bay of Bengal in India).
+As far back as human records and memory extend – to the delight of millions of joyous pilgrims – each summer, in the town of Puri (on the Bay of Bengal in India), the splendidly decorated chariots of Lord Jagannatha have rolled.

-Their towering red-and-blue silken canopies rise into the sky as drums and cymbals resound in joyous celebrations.
-People both young and old, their eyes bright with excitement, sing and dance in the street as if swimming in an ocean of overwhelming happiness.
+Their towering red-and-blue silken canopies rise into the sky as drums and cymbals resound in celebration.
+People both young and old, their eyes bright with excitement, sing and dance in the street.

-Beginning with San Francisco (USA) over forty years ago, Hare Krishna devotees have brought this tradition to the streets of cities around the world.
+Beginning with San Francisco (USA) over forty years ago, Hare Krishnas have brought this tradition to the streets of cities all around the world.

 The first time Melbourne hosted the Festival of the Chariots was in the 1970s.
-Now, nearly 40 years later, we are excited to announce that this ancient celebration has returned to Melbourne as part of the famous St Kilda Festival.
-And you can be a part of this grand and the oldest festival too !
+Fifty years later this ancient celebration returns to Melbourne as part of the famous St Kilda Festival.
+You can enjoy this unique festival to your heart’s content!

-Please visit our dedicated website for this festival – The Festival of Chariots
+Visit our website – The Festival of Chariots